When can I use clippers after a hair transplant (+ first haircut after hair transplant)

-After surgery, you are always welcome to pop in for a check-up or send us some photos so we can check your scalp and make sure it’s healing as expected.
+After surgery, you are always welcome to pop in for a check-up or send us some photos so we can check your scalp and make sure it’s healing as expected before you get a haircut.
 We take patient aftercare very seriously at The Maitland Clinic, and Dr Ball is always happy to speak to patients about their recovery and offer advice and support when called upon.

 How short can I cut my hair after a hair transplant?

-This depends on the type of hair transplant you’ve undergone and how conscious you are about revealing any scarring.
+How short you get a haircut depends on the type of surgery you’ve undergone and how conscious you are about revealing any scarring at the newly transplanted hair area.

-As we’ve already discussed, FUT surgery does leave a linear scar, although Dr Ball has developed an excellent reputation for neat stitching and fine scars.
+As we’ve already discussed, transplanted hair from FUT surgery does leave a linear scar, although Dr Ball has developed an excellent reputation for neat stitching and fine scars.
 To conceal the donor scar, you may need to wear your hair at grade 4, or longer (although patients sometimes find that they can cut their hair shorter).

 Patients who’ve undergone an FUE hair transplant, however, can normally wear their much shorter, for example, a number 1 or 2 grade.
 This is because, when performed by an experienced and reputable surgeon such as Dr Ball, FUE surgery only leaves a series of tiny dot scars on the scalp.
 These scars are typically less than 1mm and are very difficult to see with the naked eye.
 You can read more about this in our blog post, “Does an FUE transplant leave scars?”

-While FUE may be preferable for patients who like to keep their hair very short, the procedure isn’t suitable for everyone and FUT has its own advantages.
+While FUE may be preferable for patients who like to keep their hair very short or even a buzz cut as their first hair cut after hair transplant, the procedure isn’t suitable for everyone and FUT has its own advantages.
 During the consultation period, Dr Ball will discuss the various options with you to help you decide on the best course of treatment.

 When can you shave your head after a hair transplant?